Spinetail mobula

 The spinetail mobula (Mobula japanica), also known as the spinetail devil ray or Japanese mobula ray, is a species of pelagic marine fish which belongs to the family Mobulidae.
 The spinetail mobula gets its name due to its devil like appearance from the "horns" on its head and the unique spines on its tail.
 Generally, these rays love to be mobile and show off their aerial acrobatics.
 M. japanica can be found throughout the tropical and sub-tropical waters of the Indo-Pacific and eastern Atlantic Ocean.

 Taxonomy

 Mobula japanica falls under the order Myliobatiformes and family Mobulidae.
 The Mobulidae family is a family of rays, manta rays and devilfish specifically, consisting of 11 species.
-The IUCN suggests that the species should be considered conspecific with the devil fish (Mobula mobular) Due to its low population growth and low reproduction rates, there isn't much variability or "branch off" species from M. japanica.
-Recently, a study found no genetic difference between north-west Pacific, north-east Pacific, Indian and east Atlantic ocean populations of M. japanica, suggesting the hypothesis of geographic isolation.
+The IUCN suggests that M. japanica should be considered conspecific with the devil fish (Mobula mobular) Recently a study found very low genetic divergence between M. mobular and north-west Pacific, north-east Pacific, Indian and east Atlantic ocean populations of M. japanica, which taken together with a lack of substantive morphological differences challenges their separation into two different species.

-Given that all the M. japanica are genetically identical worldwide, it seems relatively stagnant in its position in the phylogeny.